FortOyer/botansqlite3/README.md

 ## Building Linux

-1. Extract sqlite3 amalgamation to a directory and add BotanSqlite3 source files If desired, codec.h can be modified to tweak the encryption algothrithms and parameters.
+1. If desired, codec.h can be modified to tweak the encryption algothrithms and parameters.
 (Defaults to Twofish/XTS with 256 bit key)

 2. Within the top level folder: ``mkdir build && cd build``

-3. ``cmake .. -DBOTAN_LIB_DIR:PATH=<BOTAN_LIBRARY_PATH> -DBOTAN_INCLUDE_DIR:PATH=<BOTAN_INCLUDE_DIRECTORY>``
+3. ````

 4. ``make``

 ## Building Windows 64bit

-1. Extract sqlite3 amalgamation to a directory and add BotanSqlite3 source files If desired, codec.h can be modified to tweak the encryption algothrithms and parameters.
+1. If desired, codec.h can be modified to tweak the encryption algothrithms and parameters.
 (Defaults to Twofish/XTS with 256 bit key)

 2. Within the top level folder: ``mkdir build && cd build``